Kristania Virginia Besouw

-Kristania Virginia Besouw (born May 7, 1985) is an Indonesian-born American former military nurse, notable for being Miss Indonesia 2006.
+Kristania Virginia Besouw (born 7 May 1985) is an Indonesian-American former military nurse and beauty pageant titleholder, notable for being Miss Indonesia 2006.
 She was the first Miss Indonesia in the Miss World Pageant (2006 in Poland), representing North Sulawesi.
 She placed within the big 24 Miss Sport, and promoted the importance of infant measles vaccination on behalf of UNICEF, earning her the nickname 'Ratu Campak' (Queen of Measles).

 Early life

-Besouw was born in Manado on May 7, 1985, to the late Yannemen Besouw, an Indonesian ex-naval serviceman, and Esther Tampi.
+Besouw was born in Manado on 7 May 1985, to the late Yannemen Besouw, an Indonesian ex-naval serviceman, and Esther Tampi.
 Her paternal grandfather was a police officer.
 Born to a military family, Besouw was described by her brother, Stevano Besouw, as a tomboy.
 She entered formal education at SD Negeri Kombi (Kombi State Elementary), then moved to Jakarta to attend SD Pangkalan Jati.
 She then moved to Beijing and there attended the Pakistan International School Beijing, and Beijing 55 International School.
 For her secondary schooling, she returned to Indonesia and attended Ebenezer Secondary School in Manado for lower and upper secondary.
 Subsequently, she was admitted to the International Business Administration program at Sam Ratulangi University's Faculty of Economics.